 The natural beauty of Jamaica is also on show in Kingston’s Hope Botanical Gardens, covering some 50 acres next to the University of the West Indies and even encompassing a small zoo.
 Other popular spots for visits include the National Gallery of Jamaica in Kingston, which hosts the work of local artists like Kapo Reynolds and hosts some international art exhibitions, and the extremely popular Bob Marley Museum, also in Kingston and dedicated to the reggae star who was heavily involved in the-then fractious politics of Jamaica until his premature death in 1981 at the age of 36.

 Sport is an integral part of Jamaican culture and, in particular, cricket.
 The island has a pedigree in the game, having produced such luminaries as Courtney Walsh, George Headley and Michael Holding.
 Should you want to see a game or two, try Sabina Park Stadium, which is home to the Kingston Cricket Club and used by the West Indies cricket team as a Test match venue.
-It is also employed by the Jamaican cricket team in the island competitions , the Carib Beer Cup and the KFC Cup.
+It is also employed by the Jamaican cricket team in the island competitions, the Carib Beer Cup and the KFC Cup.

 As you might expect, there are plenty of festivals and events going on in Jamaica from month to month.
 These include International Reggae Day in Kingston and the Emancipation Jubilee in Ocho Rios.
 During such celebrations, you can see first-hand the unique and extremely influential music of the island, with dancehall music back on the way up courtesy of artists like Buju Banton and Beenie Man.
 Also, be sure to check out some of the fantastic cuisine, made up of a mixture of Spanish, African, Indian, Asian and English influences, and responsible for dishes like jerk chicken, curry goat and Jamaican patty.

 Getting to Jamaica is no problem.
 There are five airports on the island, including Norman Manley International Airport, Tinson Pen Airport and Sir Donald Sangster International Airport.
 The latter is the best choice if you are coming via plane, with Air Jamaica offering a service to London-Heathrow and Thomas Cook Airlines travelling from London-Gatwick and Manchester.
 For flights, we like using Skyscanner to find the best deal because of their flexible search.
 For example, you can view prices for the entire month to find the cheapest day to fly, or you can just put Jamaica as your destination in order to find the best airport to fly in to.

 Once on the island, you’ll find cars and scooters are widely used to get around.
-However, if you do choose to rent your own mode of transportation, be warned that the roads are bumpy and other drivers can be unreliable to say the least.
+However, if you do choose to rent your own mode of transportation, be warned that the roads are bumpy and other drivers can be unreliable, to say the least.
 The drink driving limit is also strict, being 0.035 (as opposed to 0.8 in the UK).

 Alternatively, you’ll find taxi and bus services, and even trains available to get where you need to go.
 A popular option for tourists is the service provided by the Jamaican Union for Travellers Association (JUTA), composed of cars, buses and coaches connected to the Tourist Board and offering special routes for visitors.

 As with any trip abroad, it’s crucial to take out travel insurance for your trip.
 Superficially, Jamaica is well stocked with hospitals, particularly in Kingston.
 However, the quality is mediocre and prices are exorbitant, so be wary about using their services.

-Before arriving on the island, be aware that dengue, leptospirosis and malaria are all major risks, along with the traveller’s perennial foe , diarrhoea.
+Before arriving on the island, be aware that dengue, leptospirosis and malaria are all major risks, along with the traveller’s perennial foe, diarrhoea.
 As such, avoid dams and rivers and be sure to use mosquito repellent.
 Routine vaccines (influenza, polio, chickenpox etc.) are also necessary.

-Entry Visas for Jamaica
+Entry visa requirements for Jamaica

 If you are a UK or a US citizen, a passport is the only thing you’ll need to enter Jamaica.
 Anywhere in the Commonwealth is also fine, with the exception of the Cayman Islands, Sri Lanka, Nigeria and Pakistan.
-You can find a full listing of countries whose citizens require a visa here.

 According to law on the island, non-Jamaicans must apply for work permits, which are dealt with by the Minister of Labour.
 If you are a citizen from a Commonwealth country, this can be done after arriving but, if this is not the case, your application must be completed prior to arrival.